christlutheran/christlutheranmanhattan/src/content/pages/divine-service.md

 > Glory to God in the highest, and on earth peace among those with whom He is pleased!
 > <cite>Luke 2:14</cite>

+#### Salutation and Collect of the Day
+Greeting of "The Lord be with you" from the Pastor and the congregation responding with "And with thy spirit".
+The collect (short prayer) of the day follows after this.

 #### The Readings
+We use the historic One-Year Lectionary for readings throughout the Church Year which can be found in the Lutheran Service Book

 - Old Testament
 - Epistle
 - Holy Gospel